Windows Server 2016 Is Reaching End of Life. Is Your Business Ready?

-Windows Server 2016 officially reaches end of support on January 12, 2027, and businesses still relying on it face growing security, compliance, and operational risks.
+Support for Windows Server 2016 officially ends on January 12, 2027.
+Any organizations still relying on it face growing security, compliance, and operational risks.
 But it's not all bad news.
-A server refresh is also an opportunity to improve security and performance.
+A server refresh is a good opportunity to improve security and performance.

-Windows Server 2016 officially reaches end of support on January 12, 2027, and businesses still relying on it face growing security, compliance, and operational risks.
+Support for Windows Server 2016 officially ends on January 12, 2027.
+Any organizations still relying on it face growing security, compliance, and operational risks.

 As cyber threats continue to evolve, older server platforms become increasingly vulnerable to: